Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/types/introduction.rst

 Animated Mesh/Export
 --------------------

-Click this button if the network is animated (e.g. Deformed by an armature, shape keys, or lattice).
+Click this button if the network is animated (e.g. deformed by an armature, shape keys, or lattice).
-It can become very slow and is not necessary if the network's position and rotation are animated.
-(i.e. only object transformations).
+It can become very slow and is not necessary if the network's position and rotation are animated (i.e. only object transformations).